This Performance Lab Mind review answers some basic questions that have made me scratch my head a few times in wonder.

 Choline and PS are both structural support ingredients that provide basic building blocks, laying down a solid foundation for improved brain health.

-Tyrosine is meant to enhance performance, motivation, and mood.
+Tyrosine is meant to enhance performance, and protect the nervous system from the negative effects of stress.

-The pine bark extract is a defensive measure, shielding the mind from oxidation and stress by keeping everything clean.
+The pine bark extract is a defensive measure, making your brain more resistant to oxidation and inflammation by keeping everything clean.

 Each nutrient has a few specialized areas of enhancement; their ‘claim to fame’, if you will.